What are they? Why do we need them? And how do we prepare for them?

-What ever breed of HPR you choose, there are two requirements of utmost importance, that the puppy is biddable and that you have a very good bonding, I say this because to work with these dogs you need to form a strong partnership built on trust, and because of the distance these dogs will be working away from you the need of strict obedience is vital.
+What ever breed of HPR you choose, there are two requirements of utmost importance, that the puppy is biddable and that you have a very good bonding.
+We say this because to work with these dogs you need to form a strong partnership built on trust, and because of the distance these dogs will be working away from you the need of strict obedience is vital.

 For getting ready to train your dog for Working Tests you will need a whistle, two or more dummies starting with a puppy weight and a couple of 1lb ones a long line can be useful when starting to train when he starts doing each exercise promptly that’s when to take the lead off, assuming that from day one of having your puppy you have used the whistle to call him for feeding then the long blast while just holding the food above but slightly in front off his head to make him sit which comes naturally if the angle is right, and have played with him fetching toys back to you while you are sat in front of his bed, this is the natural place he will run to you have started his training without him knowing, and are setting the foundation for real training.

 You will now need to teach him to walk to heel [by your side] on and off the lead, sit and stay, fetch a seen retrieve and a blind retrieve [unseen] ,split retrieve that is two retrieves out in different places to be retrieved in the order the Judge asks it could be a seen and unseen, or two seen, and to learn to swim so that he can retrieve from the water or swim across the water to retrieve from the bank the other side of the water.
 These are some simple and basic commands that your dog should demonstrate!